Library Cards & Borrowing

 Contact the Circulation Department at 630-368-7700 with any questions regarding library cards or your account, including renewals.

 Residents of incorporated Oak Brook can obtain a library card free of charge.
 To obtain or renew a library card, visit the Library to complete an application and provide proof of Oak Brook residency.
 A valid, state-issued photo ID is sufficient.
 If your photo ID is expired or shows an old address, bring other proof of residency such as postmarked mail or utility bills.
 Children under the age of 18 need only a completed application and a parent/guardian's signature.
+You can confirm your incorporated address (and other Village services) here or by consulting the incorporated community map.

 SWAN member library cardholders are already linked with our library and do not have to register separately.
 Other Illinois public library cardholders outside of SWAN must present their home library card and a valid photo ID in order to register their home library card for borrowing privileges.